Saturday, June 30, 2018

 Here it is easier to see that the pelican is curving its neck down to reach its own breast in order to draw blood to feed its chicks.
 If you can’t begin to see how that might be an image of Christ’s bodily sacrifice that for Christians means redemption, the eucharist and so on, you may need to brush up on Christian theology and get back with me.
 No time to go into it just now.

 Forgive me if I haven’t made it very clear where I’m going.
 I don’t suggest that medieval Christian pelicans have anything at all to do with the Dzogchen transmission story’s firewall.
 Not directly.
 I’m just saying that the firewall is remarkably similar to an alchemical setup named for its resemblance to the pelican, used for distillation purposes.
 It’s the traditional symbolism that explains why the beaker used in medieval alchemy was called a pelican.
 The beaker itself, or the distillation setup, is our main point of comparison.
-Not the pelican bird.
+Not the pelican bird let alone its Christian symbolism.

 Some distillation vessels have a long spout leading into a collecting container off to the side, while others have spouts leading back into the heated chamber below, so the distillate can undergo the process again and again, resulting in a super-refined product.
 This can be called a circulation vessel.